-Brits: We can STOP TROLLS if we know where they LIVE - poll
+Brits: We can stop trolling if we know where they live - poll

 We didn't mean US...
 Hand over OUR addresses?
 Not bloody likely

 The Great British Public want an end to anonymous registration for social media accounts in the aftermath of high-profile online abuse cases, pollsters have claimed – and the older and more conservative they are, the more likely they are to want it.